yanndupis/OpenMined/README.md

 Same steps as above.
 Download Unity from [here](https://store.unity.com/).
 I chose the personal version.
 This will provide you a .dmg installer, which will download and install the necessary components (~800mb).

 **If on OSX turn on Metal Support**
+*NOTE: Unity does not provide metal support for MacOS 10.12.2 and 10.12.3.
+Please upgrade your OS before using Unity.*

 - Within Unity editor select: `Edit -> Project Settings -> Player`
     - In the Inspector, scroll down until you find `Metal Editor Support` under `Other Settings` and click the checkbox to turn it on. (skip this if not on Mac OSX)